-DOS: DOS cannot find or cannot read the COMMAND.COM file on the disk; either the file is missing from the root directory, or the file is invalid.
-Restart the system, or copy COMMAND.COM from your system disk onto the disk used to start DOS.
-You can also receive this message if COMMAND.COM has been moved from the directory it was originally in when you started DOS.
-When DOS cannot find or read the command interpreter specified in CONFIG.SYS, DOS defaults to either A:ICOMMAND.COM or A:VCOMMAND.COM.
+MS-DOS: MS-DOS either cannot find or cannot read the COMMAND.COM file on the disk; either the file is missing from the root directory, or the file is invalid.
+Restart the system, or copy COMMAND.COM from your system disk onto the disk that you use to start MS-DOS.
+You can also receive this message if COMMAND.COM has been moved from the directory it was originally in when you started MS-DOS.
+When MS-DOS cannot find or read the command interpreter specified in CONFIG.SYS, MS-DOS defaults to either A:ICOMMAND.COM or A:VCOMMAND.COM.
 You should always load the correct version of COMMAND.COM.